jpitagc/VOS-E-SAM/README.md

 ### Test explanation

-In the previous three ipynb files test are declared in the same way.
+Three previous ipynb files tests are declared in the same way.

 Here is an explanation of each

 DAVIS
 ```python